 Bundle up and prepare to see one of the most beautiful Christmas lights in Calgary (plus more winter activities in Calgary at the end).

 Here is everything you need to know about Zoolights in Calgary:

-- Starting at 5 pm and ending at 9 pm with last entry at 8:30 pm.
+- Starting at 5 pm and ending at 9 pm with the last entry at 8:30 pm.

-- You can enter from North entrance only at 210 St. George’s Drive NE.
+- You can enter from the North entrance only at 210 St. George’s Drive NE.

-- Free parking is available at the Renfrew Off Leash Dog Park but then you have to walk 1 km to the zoo entrance.
+- Free parking is available at the Renfrew Off-Leash Dog Park, but you have to walk 1 km to the zoo entrance.

-- Skating rink is very tiny and skate rentals are free.
+- The Skating rink is very tiny, and skate rentals are free.

 - It takes about 1,5 hours to walk around and enjoy Zoolights to the fullest.